jameslawler/awesome-learn-portuguese/README.md

 # Training
 * [Quizlet](https://quizlet.com/) - A nice tool I have used for many years to build digital flashcards.
 You can create your own sets of cards or find existing ones from a very large collection.
 They have also a native Android / iOS apps so you can practice your sets when you have some free time.
 A nice feature is that they can generate games and tests based on your sets.
+* [Memrise](https://www.memrise.com/courses/english/portuguese-portugal-2/) - A web and mobile application for learning vocabulary, drilling grammar, and training your ear to recognize European Portuguese.
+It has 10 levels and starts at A1 and goes to about B1 by the end.

 # Courses
 * [Camões Instituto](https://www.instituto-camoes.pt/en/activity-camoes/what-we-do/learn-portuguese) - the official language institute from Portugal.
 They provide self-learning and other premium online courses so you can learn from home at your own page.